-The easiest way: simply pay attention to your heater.
+The easiest way: simply to pay attention to your heater.
 If you know what to look for, your heater will give you some signs that are strong indicators that your heater may be rapidly approaching the end of its life.
 Here are three of these signs.

 The average heater will last approximately 20 to 25 years, depending on its type (heat pumps tend to have shorter lifespans while furnaces may be slightly longer).
 If your heater is approaching 25 years of age, it’s time to start considering a total replacement.

 Heating Cycle Times

 - However, if it seems like your heater turns on and runs for a far longer period of time than it did just a few years ago, then there’s a chance your heater is truly on its last legs.

 To make matters worse, the increased cycle times can actually contribute to your heater wearing out even faster.
 The more your heater has to run, the more the various parts that make it run will sustain wear and tear.
 The more wear and tear they sustain, the more like they are to break down, and the more likely they are to break down in their old age, the more likely it will be that replacement is the superior option for your situation.

-This might be the most difficult of the four signs on this list to keep track of.
+This might be the most difficult of the signs on this list to keep track of.
 Over time, as the various components in a heating system begin to progressively wear out, they will start to make more noise.
 As a result, your heater will get louder and louder.
 However, this happens slowly, and few people are able to discern that their heater may actually be louder than it was the previous year.
 However, if you’re listening to your heater one day and you begin to wonder if your heater was always as loud as it currently is, the answer is probably not.

-The most common reason for excessive noise is that moving parts are wearing out.
+The most common reason for excessive noise is that moving parts are worn out.
 As parts wear out, they begin to develop more friction, and more friction means more heat and more noise.
 Eventually, these parts fail, causing your system to break down.
-Therefore, in many cases, a loud heater is actually a sign that your heater is about to break down soon, and thus might need to be fully replaced.
+Therefore, in many cases, a loud heater is actually a sign that your heater is about to break down soon and thus might need to be fully replaced.